Lumbosacral plexopathy is an injury to the nerves in the lumbar or sacral plexus.

-The major neurologic deficit usually is in the femoral nerve territory, with weakness of hip flexion and knee extension and a reduced or absent knee jerk.
-However, examination would reveal some dysfunction in the obturator or lateral femoral cutaneous nerve or both.
+The major neurologic deficit usually is in the femoral nerve territory, with the weakness of hip flexion and knee extension and a reduced or absent knee jerk.
+However, the examination would reveal some dysfunction in the obturator or lateral femoral cutaneous nerve or both.

 The treatment would depend on the cause but a decompression is almost always required.

-Tumors from the bladder, cervix, uterus, ovary, prostate, colon, or rectum may compress lumbosacral plexus leading to lumobosacral plexopathy.
+Tumors from the bladder, cervix, uterus, ovary, prostate, colon, or rectum may compress the lumbosacral plexus leading to lumobosacral plexopathy.